Home Inspection Checklist

 - Stairway treads and risers are solid

 The attic is often overlooked by homeowners, and yet, it can hide many problems.
 Attics are prone to animal infestations and also have a big effect on your energy bill.
-For example, if your attic isn’t insulated well enough, you can lose a lot of your home’s heat when the weather turns cold.
+For example, if your attic isn’t insulated well enough, you can lose much of your home’s heat when the weather turns cold.

 - No stains on the underside of roofing, especially roof penetrations

 - No evidence of damage or decay of the structure

 - Properly installed insulation (moisture barrier closest to the heated area of the house)

 - Proper ventilation, clear path into the attic for air entering through soffit vents.
 Properly sized gable end louvers, all mechanical ventilation operational

 - No plumbing, exhaust, or appliance vents terminating in the attic